wsor4035/devwiki/content/Engine/NMPR.md

   - If it is not in front of the player, skip it
   - Draw the faces of the MapBlock

-This is how Minetest works up to this day, except:
+This is how Luanti works up to this day, except:
-- At some point, instead of storing faces, Minetest was made to store [meshes](http://en.wikipedia.org/wiki/Polygon_mesh).
+- At some point, instead of storing faces, Luanti was made to store [meshes](http://en.wikipedia.org/wiki/Polygon_mesh).
 - The mesh generator is managed by the Client.
-- In Minetest 0.3.1, [occlusion culling](http://en.wikipedia.org/wiki/Hidden_surface_determination#Occlusion_culling) was added to the render step
+- In Luanti 0.3.1, [occlusion culling](http://en.wikipedia.org/wiki/Hidden_surface_determination#Occlusion_culling) was added to the render step
-- In Minetest 0.4.3, the list of MapBlocks to be rendered is cached, and sorted by texture
+- In Luanti 0.4.3, the list of MapBlocks to be rendered is cached, and sorted by texture

 ### Main loop
 **Initialization:**